-Deadly heat wave in the central US strains infrastructure, transportation
+Deadly heat wave in central US strains infrastructure, transportation

 “At least your car on a long trip has a chance to rest overnight and cool off,” she said.
 “A lot of these plants have been running nonstop, or pretty close to it, since June.”

-Experts warn infrastructure like roads can buckle under the extreme strain of enduring and recurring heat waves brought on by climate change.
-Union Pacific has imposed more speed restrictions this summer across its network of more than 32,000 miles (51,499 kilometers) of Western track as a “precaution to reduce the impact on the rail when it gets hot,” spokeswoman Kristen South said Tuesday.
+Experts warn that infrastructure like roads can buckle under the extreme strain of enduring and recurring heat waves brought on by climate change.
+Union Pacific has imposed more train speed restrictions this summer across its network of more than 32,000 miles (51,499 kilometers) of Western track as a “precaution to reduce the impact on the rail when it gets hot,” spokeswoman Kristen South said Tuesday.

 Costs in the U.S. for road maintenance and replacement due to rising temperatures could reach $26.3 billion by 2040, with most of the damage expected to hit Texas, California and Illinois, according to a 2017 study by University of Arizona and Arizona State University researchers.